jkotlinski/lsdpack/README.md

 ## Playing Songs from Your Own Code

-An example Game Boy player ROM can be built using RGBDS:
+An example Game Boy player ROM can be built using RGBDS v0.3.7:

     rgbasm -o boot.o boot.s
     rgbasm -o player.o player.s